little-eyes/little-eyes.github.io/_posts/2013-10-07-Deploy-Hadoop-in-Hydra-Lab-Memo.md

 	$ ./bin/start-mapred.sh

-Similarly, you will see the terminal screen keeps saying to write log to your *HADOOP_LOG_DIR*.
+Similarly, you will see the terminal screen keeps saying to write log to your HADOOP_LOG_DIR.

 Finally, if you go to your web browser, and check the following two pages, which contains HDFS and MapReduce status details.
 You will see if your cluster has been started.